MohammedRaji/bloggerable/src/_docs/getting-started.md

 ### Configuration

 Our source code have a `src/config.json` file to gives you a lot of flexibility.

+Do not edit the existing JSON key in `src/config.json`.

 You can access the config values by using: